Vellore: Sports

 Vellore is known for producing number of national and international weightlifters, M Tamil Selvan, a silver medal winner at the 1978, 1982 Commonwealth games and represented India in 1980 Olympics.

 Sathish Sivalingam, a gold medal winner at the 2014,2018 Commonwealth games.
 Vellore has the States first center of excellence for weightlifting.
 Built at an expense of 24 million INR, the centre has facilities for conducting international weightlifting events, latest training equipment and a multi-purpose training hall.

-Vellore was among the two districts in Tamil Nadu which didn't have a sports complex.
+Vellore was among the two districts in Tamil Nadu which did not have a sports complex.
 In 2018, the Government of Tamil Nadu announced a sports complex would be set up with facilities for 400 metre athletics track, gallery, administrative office besides grounds for hockey, basketball, kabaddi, badminton and tennis.
 It would also have a swimming pool and gymnasium.

-Urban Area

 Utility services

 Electricity supply to Vellore is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
 The city and its suburbs form the Vellore Electricity Distribution Circle.
 A chief distribution engineer is stationed at the regional headquarters.
 The water supply is provided by the Vellore municipal corporation from the Palar river through Palar headworks and Karungamputhur headworks and distributed through ten overhead tanks.
 As of 2005, there are 16,371 connections to 33,772 households.
 In 2000–2001, a total of 7.4 million litres of water was supplied daily for households in the city.
-The other sources of water are Otteri Lake, Sathuvancheri town panchayat, Ponnai and street wells.
+The other sources of water are Otteri Lake, Sathuvancheri town panchayat, Ponnai and various street wells.

 According to the municipal data for 2011, about 83 metric tonnes of solid waste are collected from Vellore every day by door-to-door collection.
 The source segregation and dumping are carried out by the sanitary department of the Vellore municipal corporation.
 The municipal corporation covered 16 wards for waste collection as of 2001.
 There is no underground drainage system and the sewage system for sullage disposal is through septic tanks, open drains and public conveniences.
 The municipal corporation maintained 145 km of storm water drains in 2011.
 As of 2011, 24 government and private hospitals and one veterinary hospital take care of the citizens' health care needs.
 As of 2011, the municipal corporation maintained 5,241 street lamps: 735 sodium lamps, 73 mercury vapour lamps, 4,432 tube lights and one high mast beam lamp.
-The municipal corporation operates the Netaji Daily Market that caters to the needs of the city and the rural areas around it.
+The municipal corporation operates the Netaji Daily Market, which caters to the needs of the city and the surrounding rural areas.